Two-dimensional categorified Hall algebras: A Cat-HA version of the Riemann--Hilbert correspondence

 As a particular case, let $X$ be a smooth proper connected analytic space.
-The Simpson's shapes $X_\B$, $X_\dR$, $X_\Dol$, and $X_\Del$ exist also in derived analytic geometry (as introduced e.g. in \cite[\S~5.2]{Porta_Holstein_Mapping}).
+Simpson's shapes $X_\B$, $X_\dR$, $X_\Dol$, and $X_\Del$ also exist in derived analytic geometry (as introduced e.g. in \cite[\S~5.2]{Porta_Holstein_Mapping}).
 We have the following analytic analog of Proposition~\ref{prop:coh_2_Segal}.